mnemnion/orb/doc/md/knit/knit.md

 knitters\.
 The minimum is completely standard and simply takes the contents of appropriate codeblocks and inserts enough newlines that the lines line up\.

-More interesting is to include a predicate function, which triggers an "asLang" pathway\.
-I want this functionality working soon, because the first and second cases are SQL and PEG/espalier format\.
+More interesting is to include a predicate function, which triggers anasLang" pathway\.
+I want this functionality working soon, because the first and
+" second cases are SQL and PEG/espalier format\.

 We want to take a block that looks like this: